chemRIXS Standard Configurations

 - TFY mode, using the in-vacuum APD

-- Partial Fluorescence Yield (PFY) mode, using the VLS or SVLS spectrometer
+- Partial Fluorescence Yield (PFY) mode, using the SVLS spectrometer

 - Unmonochromatized experiments